gen740/spw_rmap/README.md

 - `target_node`: abstraction describing a SpaceWire node address (logical address, SpaceWire hop list, reply path).
 Implemented by `TargetNodeBase` with fixed/dynamic variants so the same transport can talk to different hardware endpoints.
 - `tcp_node`: the SpaceWire-over-TCP bridge (`SpwRmapTCPClient`/`SpwRmapTCPServer`) that owns the sockets, buffers, and RMAP transaction management.
-- `write` / `read`: synchronous helpers that perform the transaction, block until a reply arrives (or timeout/retry), and return `std::expected` success/error codes.
+- `write` / `read`: synchronous helpers that perform the transaction, block until a reply arrives (or timeout happens), and return `std::expected` success/error codes.
 - `writeAsync` / `readAsync`: asynchronous variants returning `std::future` that resolve when the reply is received; they invoke user-supplied callbacks before fulfilling the future so event-driven integrations can react immediately.

 See `examples/spwrmap_example_sync.cc`, `examples/spwrmap_example_async.cc` (C++), and `examples/spwrmap_example.py` (Python) for minimal workflows demonstrating how to connect, construct a target node, and issue read/write RMAP commands.